kyalsinhein/game_of_dockers/README.md

 # 🐳 Docker File Processor

 "**game_of_dockers**" is a Bash script that automates multi-container file processing using Docker.
 It creates three Ubuntu containers, distributes text files among them, and implements a round-robin scheduling algorithm to process files in balanced batches.
-The script demonstrates practical DevOps skills by combining container orchestration, automation scripting, and interactive command-line management into a single showcase project perfect for technical portfolios.
 ## 🚀 3 Steps to Run

 ### **1. Create test files**